IBM Cloud Docs

 For more information about the command parameters, see ibmcloud project stack-definition-export.

-Your stack is now a draft in the private catalog that is not yet published, but available to anyone who has Editor access to the private catalog.
+Your architecture is now a draft in the private catalog that is not yet published, but available to anyone who has Editor access to the private catalog.

-To finish onboarding your deployable architecture stack to your private catalog, edit the catalog details and provide information like an architecture diagram and a category.
+To finish onboarding to your private catalog, edit the catalog details and provide information like an architecture diagram and a category.

 Stacking architectures together by using the console

-After you add and configure the deployable architectures to your project, stack them together by completing the following steps:
+After you add the deployable architectures to your project, configure them.
+If the architectures that you're stacking together depend on each other, link the architectures together by referencing inputs or outputs as you configure them.
+Then, stack the architectures together by completing the following steps:

-1. Select the checkbox for the deployable architectures that you want to stack.
+1. Select the checkbox for the deployable architectures that you want to stack together.

 2. Select Stack.

-3. Provide a name for the new stack, or select an existing stack.
+3. Provide a name for the deployable architectures or select an existing one.

 4. Click Continue.

-The input variables that you define for the stack are configured by users after the stack is added to a project from a catalog.
-Similarly, the output variables that you select display for users at the stack level.
+The input variables that you define are configured by users after the deployable architecture is added to a project from a catalog.
+Similarly, the output variables that you select display for users at the parent level of the architecture.
 Don't select variables that users shouldn't configure.
-For example, if your stack requires a specific value for an input variable, such as a storage plan, don't select the storage plan input.
-Don't select references that link the deployable architectures together within your stack.
-If you do so, the connection between those architectures might break and the stack might not successfully deploy.
+For example, if your architecture requires a specific value for an input variable, such as a storage plan, don't select the storage plan input.
+Don't select references that link the deployable architectures together.
+If you do so, the connection between those architectures might break and the entire solution might not successfully deploy.

-To make it easier for users to configure a deployable architecture stack, minimize the number of required input values that users must configure to deploy the architectures.
-Review the required inputs for each architecture within the stack and make sure that those inputs are configured by adding references to stack level input values, or referencing ouput values of other architectures.
+To make it easier for users to configure, minimize the number of required input values.
+Review the required inputs for each architecture and make sure that those inputs are configured by adding references to input values in the stack definition, or referencing output values of other architectures.

 Complete the following steps:

-1. On the Configurations tab in your project, click the Options icon Options icon for the stack and select Define variables.
+1. On the Configurations tab in your project, click the Options icon Options icon for the stacked deployable architecture and select Define variables.

 2. On the Security tab, select any variables that users need to configure.